suminhan123/pdf-parse-application/README.md

 ```
 npm install
 or
-yarn add
+yarn install
 ```

 ```
 npm start
+or
-or yarn start
+yarn start
 ```